A closer look at the biggest achievements of Jannik Sinner. Awards, milestones, and records that define success.

 In 2021, Jannik Sinner became the youngest ATP 500 champion at the Washington Open and entered the top 10 in rankings.

-In 2021, Jannik Sinner successfully defended his title at the Sofia Open and won his fifth career title at the European Open.
-He became the youngest man to win five ATP titles since Novak Djokovic.
+In 2021, Jannik Sinner successfully defended his title at the Sofia Open and won the European Open, becoming the youngest man to win five ATP titles since Novak Djokovic.

-In 2023, Jannik Sinner had a successful year, marked by winning all of his round-robin matches at the ATP Finals, debuting in the Davis Cup, defeating Novak Djokovic, and ultimately leading Italy to win the Davis Cup after 47 years.
-Sinner was awarded the Most Improved Player of the Year award and voted the Fans' Favorite at the 2023 ATP Awards, while his coaches, Darren Cahill and Simone Vagnozzi, won the Coach of the Year award.
+In 2023, Jannik Sinner was awarded the Most Improved Player of the Year award and voted the Fans' Favorite at the 2023 ATP Awards.
+His coaches, Darren Cahill and Simone Vagnozzi, won the Coach of the Year award.
 Sinner also received the award for Best Tennis Player at the Supertennis Awards.

-In 2024, Jannik Sinner won the Australian Open, US Open, the ATP Finals and led Italy to the Davis Cup crown.
+In 2024, Jannik Sinner won the Australian Open, US Open, ATP Finals and led Italy to Davis Cup.

-In 2024, Jannik Sinner won the Australian Open, the US Open, and the ATP Finals, finishing the year as world No. 1.
+In 2024, Jannik Sinner won the Australian Open, defeating Novak Djokovic and Daniil Medvedev, and subsequently won three Masters 1000 events, the US Open, and the ATP Finals, finishing the year as the world No. 1.

-In 2024, Sinner ended the season by defeating Tallon Griekspoor in the Davis Cup final, securing Italy's second consecutive title.
-He completed the entire season without a single straight-set defeat, becoming only the second man in the Open Era (Federer in 2005) to achieve this over a full year.
+Jannik Sinner ended the 2024 season by defeating Netherlands' Tallon Griekspoor in the Davis Cup final, to win Italy's second consecutive title.
+Sinner completed the entire season without a single straight-set defeat.

 Rafael Nadal is a retired Spanish professional tennis player widely...